VTStack/Web/README.md

 | **Algos**             | _General simple algorithms_|               |           👷🏾             |                           |
 | **Other software**    |                            | ⚡ **Done**  | 🚧 **In Development**    | 🤔 **Planning to build**  |
 | **Clubguard**         | _Auth Discord Bot_         |               |                          |             🚦            |

 ---

+## 📜 Licensing
+This repository is under the MIT license.

+---